withastro/docs/src/pages/installation.md

 }
 ```

-And now you have Astro setup within your project, so you can start building your application out as you wish.
+Congratulations, you now have Astro setup within your project.
+You can start building your application out as you wish.

 We would recommend that you read our [**Basic Usage**]() guide next, to give you a better understanding to using Astro in your project.